 What is Ubuntu?

 First, you have to select your keyboard layout.
-If the ubuntu user doesn’t guess the default layout correctly, you can use the ‘Detect Keyboard Layout’ button to run through a brief configuration procedure.
+If ubuntu user doesn’t guess the default layout correctly, you can use the ‘Detect Keyboard Layout’ button to run through a brief configuration procedure.

 After selecting Continue it will ask you which apps would you like to install to start with?
 There you have two options which are ‘Normal installation’ and ‘Minimal installation’.
-This is the first thing that old default bundle of utilities are applications, games and media players, a great launchpad for any Linux installation.
+This is the first thing that the old default bundle of utilities is applications, games and media players, a great launchpad for any Linux installation.
 The second takes considerably less storage space and allows you to install only what you need.

 Requirements to Install Ubuntu From USB on Windows PC